-Together we can flood local, national and social media with stories and comments that highlight the urgency of climate damage.
-We can demonstrate the overwhelming public demand for action so our political leaders have no choice but to step up and lead.
+These actions help to demonstrate the overwhelming public demand for action so our political leaders, from all levels of government, have no choice but to step up and lead.

 Twitter connects Australia’s journalists, opinion makers, politicians and activists, so it's a great platform to show the right people the huge community uprising for climate action.

 New to twitter?
 Here's a quick twitter toolkit to get you started.

 Check out this social media stories toolkit for tips on how tell compelling stories that move people to action on social media.

 When you're on Twitter, tag your posts with one or several of these key hashtags:

 Some other hashtags to check out for ideas and inspiration:

 Talkback radio is enormously popular in Australia so it's a great opportunity to reach millions of diverse listeners.